JacobIkke/TinyPower/README.md

 # TinyPower dev board

 Welcome to the Github page of TinyPower dev board.
 This page is dedicated to the  development board designed for tinyAVR micro-controllers.
-You will find some resources, and I will provide detailed information about the TinyPower board itself, including its (relative) impressive feature set and specifications.
+TinyPower is an minimalistic develeopment board with USB power, decoupling capcitors,  voltage regulator and V-USB circuit for software, and a PCB with all pins broken out.
+USB.
+You will find here some resources for tinyAVR, and I will provide information about the TinyPower board itself, including its (relative) impressive feature set and specifications.

 ![App Screenshot](https://i.postimg.cc/XYgpMDkg/full-populated-v1b-small.jpg)